Morris Park, Bronx: Culture

-The neighborhood has a large Italian-American population, and since the early 2000s, has also had a large Albanian-American population and smaller Asian and Hispanic neighborhoods.
+The neighborhood has a large Italian-American population, and since the early 2000s, has also had a large Albanian-American population with some Asian and Hispanic representation.
 Morris Park has always been predominantly Italian.
 It is generally more suburban than other neighborhoods in the Bronx.

 Italian-American residents have close ties to their heritage.
 After Italy's World Cup victory in 2006, over 30,000 flocked to the neighborhood for an all-day party.
 Since then, Morris Park has gained a rival reputation with Arthur Avenue for the prototypical Italian-American neighborhood in the Bronx.
 Morris Park has one of the highest percentage of Italian populations in the city, along with Bensonhurst in Brooklyn and Staten Island.

 Morris Park is famous for its annual Columbus Day parade, which began in 1977 to honor Christopher Columbus.
 It is held on the Sunday before the national Columbus Day holiday.
 Rudolph Giuliani, Michael Bloomberg, and Bill de Blasio have attended as mayors.
 The procession begins at the intersection of Morris Park Avenue and White Plains Road, marches east on Morris Park Avenue, turns north on Williamsbridge Road, and ends at Pelham Parkway South.
 The reviewing stand, where the local dignitaries, politicians, civic and business leaders, and Grand Marshal sit, is located on Williamsbridge Road between Lydig and Neill avenues.
 Past Grand Marshals have included actors Tony LoBianco, Chazz Palminteri, television personality Regis Philbin, and former New York Yankees first baseman Joe Pepitone.